Development is an inherently political process of change that tests human relationships.

-Your final dissertation of between 10,000 - 12,000 words is submitted at end of your last term.
+Your final dissertation of between 10,000-12,000 words is submitted at end of your final term.

 We offer the opportunity to present your dissertation at our research seminar presentation workshops.
-These are not formally assessed (not credit bearing), but they give you the chance to hone your presentation skills and to get verbal feedback from your tutors and peers.
+These are not formally assessed, but they give you the chance to hone your presentation skills and to get verbal feedback from your tutors and peers.

 From political research to journalism, marketing and HR, a Masters degree in Conflict, Governance and Development leads to a broad range of career opportunities.